fitzhavey/algo-refresh/lessons/L4-Coding.md

 # Coding

+Of course, you need to code in interviews.
+That doesn't mean you're expected to type things up perfectly and then run your code.

 ## Expectations

 Perfect candidates are awesome, but rare.
 The interviewer just wants to make sure you are a good coder.